vicw0ng-hk/feul/README.md

 The notebooks, except those in the 1st part, are ordered according to the publication dates (or conference dates, or last edit date of preprints) of the papers.

-[:book:](https://colab.research.google.com/github/vicw0ng-hk/feul/blob/master/notebooks/ "Click to open in Google Colab")-marked notebooks are summaries of the paper with key concepts, figures and tables presented. <br />
+:book:-marked notebooks are summaries of the paper with key concepts, figures and tables presented. <br /> :computer:-marked notebooks are instructions on how to run the code for the design algorithms, with tweaks made to get rid of bugs that usually exist in the original code. <br />
-:computer:-marked notebooks are instructions on how to run the code for the design algorithms, with tweaks made to get rid of bugs that usually exist in the original code.
+Clicking on :book: or :computer: can open the corresponding notebook in Google Colab.

 ### Recommended prerequisites